 |Platform layer required?||Only required if the OS image originated in a different hypervisor.||Required when publishing to a provisioning service and/or using a connection broker.|

 |What to install||Hypervisor tools, that is, when OS originated on different hypervisor.||Provisioning service and connection broker software and settings.
 And, if publishing to a different hypervisor than the OS originated from, include hypervisor tools.|

 |Values to select||Select your hypervisor.||Select your hypervisor, provisioning service and connection broker.|

 |What you need||Installer for hypervisor||Installers for provisioning service and connection broker.|

 Other software and settings to include in the Platform layer

-You must include the following settings and software in the Platform layer, in addition to the basic platform tools and settings:
+Besides the platform software specified above, you must include the following settings and software in the Platform layer:

 - Domain join

 - NVIDIA Drivers, if applicable